Energy & Infrastructure Partner, London

 Education and qualifications

 Francesca is an energy specialist, advising on the construction, development and financing arrangements for energy (particularly renewable energy) projects globally, as well as on the sale and purchase of energy assets.
-She has particular expertise in low carbon projects, advising on several innovative, first-in-market transactions in this space.
+She has particular expertise in low carbon projects, advising on several innovative, first-in-market transactions in this space as well as on the wider energy transition.

 Francesca is very much a sector specialist, delivering all-round, one-stop legal advice on her projects.